 Jeff has been featured on 20/20, The Today Show, Good Morning America, Court TV, and the Discovery Channel.
 Jeff is a published author and a well-respected legal instructor who holds undergraduate and graduate faculty positions and has received accolades as a nationally renowned lecturer, training thousands of police officers, lawyers, prosecutors, and judges.

-(Members receive priority registration) \Funded in Partnership with the Illinois Law Enforcement Training & Standards Board
+\Funded in Partnership with the Illinois Law Enforcement Training & Standards Board